meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 For this assignment, the objective is to create test cases that help improve the mutation score of the 5 methods that we focused on for the Range and DataUtilities class.
 However, the scores includes mutations that are of other methods within the class.

-As such, one way to improve the accuracy scores is to remove the methods from the class source code that are not being tested by our test cases.
-A detail example of this can be found in point 3 of the section “Difficulties, challenges, and lessons learned” in this report.
+As such, one way to improve the accuracy scores is to added additional test cases for the methods from the class source code that are not originally tested by our test cases.

 ## Need for Mutation Testing